-A is not observed and $m_e$ is neglected, only (pseudo-) scalar or tensor currents associated with a new-physics scale $\Lambda$ can lead to CP-odd observables at the leading order in the new interaction if transversely-polarized beams are used.
-They are due to the interference between these new currents and the $\gamma$ and Z exchanges in the s-channel, cf. also the matrix element squared in the general expression, eq.
+A is not observed and m_e is neglected, only (pseudo-) scalar or tensor currents associated with a new-physics scale Λ can lead to CP-odd observables at the leading order in the new interaction if transversely-polarized beams are used.
+They are due to the interference between these new currents and the γ and Z exchanges in the s-channel, cf. also the matrix element squared in the general expression, eq.
 (1.14).
 Contributions from (pseudo-) scalar or tensor currents lead to interference terms which are linear in the transverse polarizations.
 However, to construct CP-odd observables both beams must be transversely polarized: one must compare contributions with transversely-polarized electrons with those resulting from transversely-polarized positrons (with the same polarization degree).
-Vector-like four-fermion contact interactions can interfere with the SM amplitudes, but for this kind of (helicity-conserving) non-standard interactions no CP-odd observables have a great selective power of novel (helicity-changing) interactions at the first order.
+Vector-like four-fermion contact interactions can interfere with the SM amplitudes, but for this kind of (helicity-conserving) non-standard interactions no CP-odd distribution can arise even in the presence of TP.
+Thus, the above-mentioned CP-odd observables have a great selective power of novel (helicity-changing) interactions at the first order.
 With longitudinal beam polarization there would be no interference of the SM with scalar or tensor interactions.

-In the following the contributions to the differential cross section due to (pseudo-) scalar and tensor contact-interactions at leading order in the interaction strengths for the process $e^+e^- \rightarrow t\bar{t}$ [155] are reviewed.
+In the following the contributions to the differential cross section due to (pseudo-) scalar and tensor contact-interactions at leading order in the interaction strengths for the process $e^+e^- \to t\bar{t}$ [155] are reviewed.
 This allows to construct an effective up-down asymmetry and a version of the same integrated over the polar angle.